Air Force scraps deal with Embraer, Sierra Nevada

 Hawker had offered its AT-6 light attack aircraft in the competition, arguing it would cost 25 percent less to acquire and would be “dramatically more cost effective” to maintain than the Embraer plane.

-Gilbert said the Air Force had found “multiple deficiencies and significant weaknesses” with the Hawker aircraft.
+Sierra Nevada said in a statement this month that the Air Force had found “multiple deficiencies and significant weaknesses” with the Hawker aircraft.

 It was not immediately clear whether the issues cited with the documentation of the Air Force decision involved the Air Force’s handling of the issue, or whether there were problems in material submitted by the contractors.

+Embraer has said its A-29 Super Tucano was built for counterinsurgency missions and is currently used by five air forces, and others have placed orders.

-Reporting By Andrea Shalal-Esa; additional reporting by Guillermo Parra-Bernal; Editing by Maureen Bavdek, Andre Grenon, Gary Hill, Daniel Magnowski
+Reporting By Andrea Shalal-Esa; Editing by Maureen Bavdek, Andre Grenon, Gary Hill